Visiting Colleagues

 Application is competitive (4 projects to be selected)

-Prerequisite: ENVISIONING PBLL ONLINE COURSE BADGE and attendance at one of the information sessions (November 8 or January 12)
+Prerequisite: ENVISIONING PBLL ONLINE COURSE BADGE and attendance at the information sessions (January 17)

 Cost: The program will cover Language Flagship teacher participation in full (airfare, lodging, and per diem for meals).

-Facilitation and mentoring: Stephen Tschudi, Naiyi Fincham, Molly Godwin-Jones, Julio Rodriguez, and various experts from the University of Hawai’i at Manoa.
+Facilitation and mentoring: Naiyi Fincham, Molly Godwin-Jones, Julio Rodriguez, and various experts from the University of Hawai’i at Manoa.

 Timeline